 In addition, CMI includes all sources of income, such as:

-At Chicago Bankruptcy Clinic, our legal team will assist you with compiling all the necessary financial information and proactively determine whether you pass step one of the means test.
+At Chicago Bankruptcy Clinic, our legal team will assist you with compiling all the necessary financial information and proactively determine whether you pass step one of the bankruptcy means test.
 This requires comparing your CMI to the relevant median income (the necessary median income data is compiled by the Census Bureau, which is available the U.S. Department of Justice website).

-If you qualify, we will then assist you with completing and filing the necessary means test form, Chapter 7 Statement of Your Current Monthly Income (Form 122A-1), with the court.
+If you qualify, we will then assist you with completing and filing the necessary bankruptcy means test form, Chapter 7 Statement of Your Current Monthly Income (Form 122A-1), with the court.
 Our bankruptcy attorneys will also provide ongoing counsel until your Chapter 7 bankruptcy is discharged.

 If your monthly income is greater than the comparable median income, you may still be eligible for Chapter 7 bankruptcy.
 This requires completing and submitting an additional form, Chapter 7 Means Test Calculation (Form 122A-2).